Portugal Golden Visa: Funds vs Cultural Donation — Comparing the Two Routes

 Work with licensed Portuguese lawyers on your Golden Visa application.

-Speak With a Portuguese LawyerFor American investors, the US tax compliance cost difference alone can be $20,000-$40,000 over 10 years.
-This should be factored into the total cost comparison.
+Speak With a Portuguese LawyerFor US investors, the difference in annual US tax compliance cost between a fund route and a donation route can be material over a multi-year hold.
+The figure depends on the adviser, fund complexity, election approach, and number of PFIC holdings, and should be priced against a written quote from your US cross-border tax adviser before subscribing.
 For a detailed guide on US-specific fund considerations, see our article on American citizens and Golden Visa funds.

 Speak With a Golden Visa Lawyer